Configure Journey

 - Click +Audience group.

-- Select an existing audience group or create an audience group.
+2. Select an existing audience group or create an audience group.
 To create a new audience list, refer to Audience Management.
-You can select multiple audience groups.
+You can select multiple audience groups if required. - Select Done.
+You have successfully created the entry trigger for the customers to enter the journey.

 For information on building blocks, see Building blocks of a journey.